‘This Is Us’ Fans Will ‘Never Guess’ How Jack Dies, Claims Star Justin Hartley

 A post shared by This Is Us (@nbcthisisus) on

 According to Bustle, a leading theory is that Jack died in a plane wreck.
-Nothing official has leaked to back up this theory, but there been a few subtle clues on the show.
+Nothing official has leaked to back up this theory, but there have been a few subtle clues on the show.
 For starters, Kate is afraid to fly in a plane.
 During the winter finale, she almost had a panic attack when her plane hit turbulence.

 There’s also the fact that Kevin ripped apart his model planes.
-The planes may have simply reminded Kevin of his dad, but there’s also a possibility that they were a reminder of how Jack died.
+The planes might have simply reminded Kevin of his dad, but there’s also a possibility that they were a reminder of how Jack died.
 Kevin also discussed the Challenger explosion in the first episode, which could be a hint at how his father died.

-Randall is the only child that doesn’t have a clear connection with planes.
+Randall is the only child who doesn’t have a clear connection with planes.
 Beth did, however, reveal that she and Randall lost their dad’s in unexpected tragedies.
 A plane crash would certainly fit that scenario.

 Of course, fans are still dealing with William’s (Ron Cephas Jones) death on “Memphis.”
 ET Online is reporting that William’s death wasn’t unexpected, but the way he died really shook This Is Us fans up.

 Randall joined his biological father on a road trip to Memphis.
-William never made it back to Pittsburgh and succumbed to terminal cancel in a Memphis hospital.
+William never made it back to Pittsburgh and succumbed to terminal cancer in a Memphis hospital.
 Before he passed, Randall comforted him in the same way Jack used to calm him down – cradling his head with his hands and saying, “breath with me.”
 The scene was emotionally moving but also had a lasting impact on Randall’s storyline.

 For Jones, the scene was just as emotional to watch unfold as it was in the studio.

 “I felt, probably like you felt and anyone else watching it,” he shared.
 “I’m a big fan of the show too, and all the feelings hit me the same way.”

-Jones admitted that the hospital scene was particularly brutal to perform.
 “We did that first so there was no build-up to it.
 That was difficult, because like most people, you have someone in your family — several people in my family died from cancer and I have a good friend who’s struggling with it at the moment,” he shared.

 Need an excuse to get out of work after last night's #ThisIsUs?
 Milo has your back. ????Milo Ventimiglia